ben-allen/locale-extensions/README.md

 ### Commonly used locale defaults

 CLDR's supplemental data provides information on the default settings for these options for each region, alongside information on the population of the region, the languages spoken in the region, and the literary rate of the region.
-To get a *very* rough estimate &mdash; any real estimate would require user research &mdash; of the number of people in the world who would have the same settings for 'fw`, `hc`, and `mu`, we've multiplied the population of each region by the literacy rate of that region, and summed the literate populations of the regions which by default use those settings.
+To get a *very* rough estimate &mdash; any real estimate would require user research &mdash; of the number of people in the world who would have the same settings for `fw`, `hc`, and `mu`, we've multiplied the population of each region by the literacy rate of that region, and summed the literate populations of the regions which by default use those settings.

 | extension string             | population | # locales using |
 |------------------------------|------------|-----------------|